InanoKnowles/InanoKnowles.github.io/README.md

 I like to think that I am creative and funny.
 If you liked that 1 minute mashup above ~ You should see my coding projects :innocent:

+~ My Portfolio website is in the works ~
+These will be the projects that will be showcased

 ✨ _Projects_ ✨
 - TIC TAC TOE
 - COMMAND BOARD TODO LIST